prathimacode-hub/prathimacode-hub/README.md

 <p align="center">I am a Gypsy Girl 💖 and I like to spend my time in levaraging my skills 💪, attending various events 🗓️ & contributing in any way possible🌟.
 Additionally travelling 🧳, music 🎼, reading📖, puzzles⚡ and spicy food 😋 is what I like the most.</p>

-<p align="center"> 😃 I would love to connect with you, so do not hesitate to connect with me on above handles🤝.
-Feel free to reach out to me if you are interested to talk or any queries, I am always open for a conversation!✔
+<p align="center">I would love to connect with you, so do not hesitate to connect with me on above handles🤝.
+Feel free to reach out to me if you are interested to talk or any queries, I am always open for a conversation!✔😃

 <!--Trap--:)-->
 <a href="https://github.com/404"><img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"></a>